HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add **KeepOnScreen** to both the Character and Fly Guy prefabs.
+ - Add **KeepOnScreen** to both the Character and HoverGuy prefabs.

+<hr></details>
+<details><summary>What</summary>

+When an entity attempts to move off screen, KeepOnScreen will position them back to the nearest on screen location.

+When positioned by KeepOnScreen, an event is fired.
+This allows other components to add additional logic to be executed when an entity attempts to leave the screen.

 <hr></details><br>
-<details><summary>What did that do?</summary>

-When the GameObject attempts to move off screen, this script will teleport them back to the nearest on screen location.
+<details><summary>Does setting the position cause the entity to pop on-screen?</summary>

 Since this is checked every FixedUpdate, the teleporting effect does not cause popping on the screen.
 Typically this has the impact of undoing the move which would have occurred if not for this script.

-When a GameObject is teleported by this script, an event is fired.
-This event allows other components to add additional logic to be executed when an entity attempts to leave the screen.
-For example, in the next section we will be asking the fly guy to turn around and start walking the other way.
+TODO

 <hr></details>
 <details><summary>Why use bounds for these checks?</summary>